cs4560-utah-sp24/test/tests/chapter2-exercise-emoji-tests.md

   (Technically there are also `zoom` and `subsample` methods on `PhotoImage` objects but they are hard to use and work poorly.)

-- On a recent Python, you don't need to convert PNG images to GIF.
-But if you have a really old Python, you might need to convert to GIF for the image to show up.

 - When you create a `PhotoImage` object, you need to make sure that it is not garbage collected.
 If it is garbage collected, it won't show up on the screen.
 You can do this by storing the `PhotoImage` in a